 Technician Training

 Several times a year we offer an exam review class for people wanting to earn their ham Technician license.
 The class is FREE.
-This fall 2024 we will offer the Technician License Preparation Class two times:
+There will be an announcement here when the next one is scheduled.

 This class WILL NOT teach you everything that you need to know about the basic ham license.
 It covers the entire exam test bank, about 460 questions.
 Your exam will be 35 questions taken from that test bank.
 If you have a good understanding of basic electronics and radio then this review class may be all you need.
 If not, we strongly recommend that you do some studying before the class.